romw314/dir-minify/README.md

 I think that it's a perfect project so I have choosed to continue with it.

 ## Contributing
-We accept only PNPM lockfiles in PR's.
+I accept only PNPM lockfiles in PR's.

 Run `pnpm format` before making any commit.